SammyGoesHowdy/SammysJunk/README.md

 ✅ Your Wii should now be unbricked!

-ℹ If you want, tell me what WAD bricked you and what console you installed it on in my [Discord Server](https://discord.gg/sUCdKT6P).
+ℹ If you want, tell me what WAD bricked you and what console you installed it on in my [Discord Server](https://discord.gg/sUCdKT6P), then go to #report-a-wad.